Remain in Light: Accolades and legacy

 Remain in Light was named the best album of 1980 by Sounds, ahead of the Skids' The Absolute Game, and by Melody Maker, while The New York Times included it in its unnumbered shortlist of the 10 best records issued that year.
 It figured highly in other end-of-year best album lists, notably at number two, behind The Clash's London Calling, by Christgau, and at number six by NME.
 It featured at number three—behind London Calling and Bruce Springsteen's The River—in The Village Voice's 1980 Pazz & Jop critics' poll, which aggregates the votes of hundreds of prominent reviewers.

 In 1989, Rolling Stone named Remain in Light the fourth-best album of the 1980s.
 In 1993, it was included at number 11 in NME's list of The 50 Greatest Albums Of The '80s, and at number 68 in the publication's Greatest Albums Of All Time list.
 In 1997, The Guardian collated worldwide data from renowned critics, artists, and radio DJs, which placed the record at number 43 in the list of the 100 Best Albums Ever.
-In 1999, it was included by Vibe as one of its 100 Essential Albums Of The 20th Century.
+In 1999, it was included by Vibe as one of its "100 Essential Albums Of The 20th Century".
 In 2000 it was voted number 227 in Colin Larkin's All Time Top 1000 Albums.
-In 2002, Pitchfork featured Remain in Light at number two behind Sonic Youth's Daydream Nation in its Top 100 Albums Of The 1980s list.
-In 2003, VH1 named the record at number 88 during its 100 Greatest Albums countdown, while Slant Magazine included it in its unnumbered shortlist of 50 Essential Pop Albums.
-Rolling Stone placed it at number 129 in its December 2015 issue of "The 500 Greatest Albums of All Time", higher than three other Talking Heads releases.
-In 2020 Rolling Stone ranked it number 39 on its updated list of the "500 Greatest Albums of All Time".
-In 2006, Q ranked Remain in Light at number 27 in its list of the 40 Best Albums of the 80s.
+In 2002, Pitchfork featured Remain in Light at number two, behind only Sonic Youth's Daydream Nation, in its Top 100 Albums Of The 1980s list.
+In 2003, VH1 named the record at number 88 during its "100 Greatest Albums" countdown, while Slant Magazine included it in its unnumbered shortlist of "50 Essential Pop Albums".
+Rolling Stone placed it at number 129 in its December 2015 issue of "The 500 Greatest Albums of All Time", as the highest of four Talking Heads releases on the list.
+In 2006, Q magazine placed Remain in Light at number 27 in its list of the "40 Best Albums of the 80s".
 In 2012, Slant listed the album sixth on its list of the "Best Albums of the 1980s".
-In 2020, Rolling Stone included Remain in Light in its "80 Greatest albums of 1980" list, praising the band for fusing "new Wave, world beat, funk, and more, which resulted in the most danceable record of their career."
+In 2020, Rolling Stone included Remain in Light in its "80 Greatest Albums of 1980" list; the publication also ranked it number 39 on its updated list of the "500 Greatest Albums of All Time" that year.